zoom/node.js-chatbot-cli/README.md

 ```

 ### 3.  **`botActions`: Configure your bot’s UI actions**
-trigger callback whenever a user presses a button, clicks a dropdown, edits a textbox, etc on your bot’s messages.
+Triggers callback whenever a user presses a button, clicks a dropdown, edits a textbox, etc on your bot’s messages.
 For more command types, please see [zoom-message-with-buttons](https://marketplace.zoom.us/docs/guides/chatbots/customizing-messages/message-with-buttons).

 Zoom supports `interactive_message_select`, `interactive_message_actions`, `interactive_message_editable`, and `interactive_message_fields_editable` types.
 You can see [zoom-message-with-dropdown](https://marketplace.zoom.us/docs/guides/chatbots/customizing-messages/message-with-dropdown) for more details.